The JYNNEOS vaccine to protect against mpox (monkeypox) is free in NSW for eligible groups of people. You can be vaccinated without a Medicare card.

 Search for your nearest vaccination clinic in the list below.

-If you are having trouble booking an appointment, call the vaccination clinic below.
-You can also call NSW Sexual Health Infolink on 1800 451 624 for further vaccine booking support.
+To book an appointment, call the vaccination clinic or you can also walk in.
+You can call Sexual Health Infolink on 1800 451 624 for further vaccine booking support.

 Mpox is caused by a virus that is spread mainly through skin-to-skin contact, or close contact with someone who has mpox.
 In NSW, it is primarily affecting gay and bisexual men and other men who have sex with men.
 For more information, visit our mpox information hub.